nselby/nselby.github.io/_posts/2016-08-05-Technically-Accurate-And-Totally-Useless.md

 <h1>Technically Accurate and Useless</h1>
 <p><img class="right" width="400px" src="http://eeiengineers.com/images/Image/projects/office/microsoft-office-bldg.jpg" /></p>

 <p>The other day during an argument on Twitter, a reporter told me that his exceptionally misleading headline was "technically accurate."
-I retorted that that was true, but it was also useless*. </p>
+I retorted that that was true, but it was also useless.</p>

+<p>Note that, it's almost certain that the reporter himself did not write the headline.
+He merely defended it.</p>

 <p>"Headlines," according to the journalism school at North Dakota State University, "need to be accurate, first, and to fairly reflect the theme of the story."
 A headline that lures you in by promising something and failing to deliver is called, "Clickbait" - and it is a cheesy trick of those without ethics.</p>